PK109/PK109/README.md

 # Hi there, I'm Przemek! 👋

 ## 💻 About Me
 I'm a huge **Data Enthusiast**, passionate about using cloud technologies to solve big data challenges.
-Recently, I've worked on a **data streaming project** and I encourage you to check out my repository.
+Recently, I've worked on a **e-commerce workflow** and I encourage you to check out my repository.
 I am continuously expanding my expertise in cutting-edge tools and technologies.

 ## 🛠️ My Tech Stack